 This bar chart displays how many interim champions the UFC have crowned in each division.
 There has never been an interim champion in any of the women’s divisions.

 This last graph displays how many interim champions the UFC have crowned each year.
-18 interim titles have been introduced in UFC history, the last won by Justin Gaethje in May 2020.
+20 interim champions have been crowned in UFC history, the last won by Petr Yan in October 2021.